 Financial assets other than finance receivables consist of cash and other assets.
-The credit risk of these assets is low, as a result, it is impractical to calculate the impairment impact associated with these assets.
+The credit risk of these assets is low.
+The Company assumes that there is no significant increase in credit risk for instruments that have a low credit risk.